The Dust Scattering Halo of Cygnus X-3: Comparison to other X-ray scattering halo studies

-Cyg X-3 is an eclipsing binary with a $4.8$ hour period \citep{CygX3period}, making it a good object for studying scattering in the time domain.
-Since the scattered light takes a longer path, there is a time delay between non-scattered and scattered light. \citet{Predehl2000} used the first {\sl Chandra} observations of Cyg X-3 to determine a geometric distance of $9^{+4}_{-2}$ kpc without requiring many assumptions regarding the dust distribution. \citet{Ling2009} made a more in depth cross-correlation timing analysis of Cyg X-3.
+\citet{Ling2009} performed an in depth cross-correlation timing analysis of Cyg X-3 to determine the spatial distribution of dust.
 They found that dust associated with Cyg OB2 could account for time lags in the $\alpha > 65''$ halo, but that only accounted for 7\% of the total dust along the line of sight.
 The remainder of the data was well fit with uniformly distributed dust.
 We do not perform a uniform plus screen fit because the screen contribution would be similarly negligible.

 Depending on the Cyg OB2 distance, \citet{Ling2009} measured 3.4, 7.2, and 9.3 kpc to Cyg X-3.
-Our two-screen fit also yields interesting distant results.
-If the first screen is associated with Cyg OB2 at 1.7 kpc, then the true distance to Cyg X-3 would have to be about 3.7 kpc, consistent with one measurement by \citet{Ling2009}.
-If the closest screen is instead associated with the Perseus arm 5.4 kpc away, Cyg X-3 is 12 kpc away, consistent with the measurement by \citet{Predehl2000}.
-The wide confidence interval on $x_1$ (Table~\ref{tab:ScreenFit}) leads to a great uncertainty, preventing our method from uniquely measuring the distance to Cyg X-3.

-ObsId 6601 covers three cycles of the Cyg X-3 eclipse.
-We used all of the light under the assumption that the average brightness of the point source describes the average brightness of the scattering halo.
-However, there is temporal variation in the scattering halo surface brightness for $\alpha \lsim 15''$ (30 pixels).
-The error bars in these regions could be larger due to uncertainty from the light curve, lending more plausibility to our two screen fit.
-A full timing analysis is beyond the scope of this paper.
+We put rather strict priors on the screen positions to correspond to the Perseus and outer spiral arms of the Milky Way, because the scattering halo from MRN-type dust in the nearby Cyg OB2 cluster would not be contribute enough to the $\alpha \leq 100''$ scattering halo to substantially affect our fits.
+For the sake of thought experiment, associating Screen~1 with the Cyg OB2 cluster at $1.4 \pm 0.08$~kpc \citep{Rygl2012} requires Cyg X-3 to be $2.5^{+0.6}_{-0.5}$~kpc away.
+If Screen~1 is associated with the Perseus arm $5.6 \pm 0.5$~kpc away \citep[Figure~1 of][]{Reid2014}, then our posterior distribution from Section~\ref{sec:ScreenFit} implies that Cyg X-3 is $9.8^{+2.4}_{-2.1}$~kpc away, which is consistent with \citet{Predehl2000}.